fuzzygroup/blog/_posts/2019-10-04-get-it-right-spacy-get-it-right.md

 1. Go outside.
 2. Start fire.
 2. Take off clothes.
-3. Dance a pagan chant, naked in the firelight, while praising the patron saint Guido
+3. Dance naked in the firelight while chanting and praising the patron saint of Python "The Great Guido".

 did not work.
 In the absence of this working, I turned, disappointingly, to Google.
 I discovered that there appeared to be a spacy-langdetect module so I added that to requirements.txt and did the pip dance: